ns1/contrib/README.md

 contrib
 =======

-Contributed scripts for using or integrating with NSONE
+Contributed scripts useful for integrating with NSONE

+* dynamic_dns - scripts for updating dynamic DNS records, e.g. from a laptop or router